wijjo/jiig/README.md

 The `task` sub-command can generate a basic task module.

-## Documentation amd type inspection
+## Documentation and type inspection

 There is no API documentation yet, but all or most significant modules, classes, and functions have useful doc strings.

-The programming interface is also very well typed.
+The programming interface is also very well-typed.
 So an IDE like PyCharm or VS-Code with appropriate plug-ins can provide a lot of assistance.

 ## Aliases